tydavis/journal/2017/docker-shenanigans.md

 Make your production (deployment) containers as small as you reasonably can.
 It makes *everything* easier.

-## Stop trying to "hack" docker to make it go faster.
-Fix your architecture / code instead
+## Stop trying to "hack" docker to make it go faster

+> Fix your architecture / code instead

 Docker is not a panacea.
 It enables some very useful and secure optimizations for developers and operations/infrastructure teams alike.